-A locked cupboard at least one and a half meters above the ground is a good place
+A locked cupboard at least one and a half metres above the ground is a good place

-Discard each bottle of TRAVATAN Eye Drops 4 weeks after it has been opened.
+Discard each bottle of Travatan Eye Drops 4 weeks after it has been opened.

 Eye drops contain a preservative which helps prevent germs growing in the solution

 risk that the drops may become contaminated and cause an eye infection.
 A new bottle

 should then be used.

-If your doctor tells you to stop using TRAVATAN Eye Drops or it has passed the expiry
+If your doctor tells you to stop using Travatan Eye Drops or it has passed the expiry

 date, ask your pharmacist what to do with any that is left over.

 What it looks like

-polyoxylene hydrogenated castor oil,
+polyoxylene hydrogenated castor oil

-sodium hydroxide and/or hydrochloric acid (to adjust pH),
+sodium hydroxide and/or hydrochloric acid (to adjust pH).

-In Australia this product is supplied by:
+This product is supplied in Australia by:

-AUST R: 173 354
+AUST R: 173354

 ® Registered Trademark